 Perhaps Notes From An Optimist will help us regain our balance and reclaim our belief in humanity.
 Perhaps we will be a force for social change.
 Perhaps we will see that we are all connected and every action that creates more hope has a ripple effect.

 I invite all those who share this vision and wish to collaborate, to comment, contact me and travel this journey with me.
 There is much work to be done!

-I am blessed with a loving husband, four beautiful adult children and two amazing grandchildren.
+I am blessed with a loving husband, three beautiful adult children and two spouses and three amazing grandchildren.
 I am surrounded by friends and a community of love.

 Notes From an Optimist highlights and supports innovative organizations and visionaries that address current local and global issues.
 Notes will share stories that open hearts and minds, inspire compassion and hope, and compel action.